 - Will your child need a 504 accommodation plan or special education support with an Individualized Education Program (IEP)?

 Talk with your school team about which plan will meet your child’s needs.
-Visit the Early Intervention and Education Resources section for information on these plans.
+Visit the Special Education, IEP and the 504 Plan section for information on these plans.

 - Talking about their condition